 The Next Generation Hoosier Educators Scholarship provides 200 high-achieving high school and college students interested in pursuing a career in education the opportunity to earn a renewable scholarship of up to $7,500 each year for four academic years.
 In exchange, students agree to teach for five years at an eligible Indiana school or repay the corresponding, prorated amount of the scholarship.
 Student must submit an application and complete a FAFSA.
 Indiana determines eligibility.
 Students may review the requirements and apply at https://www.in.gov/che/files/2021-22_NextGen_Application-Procedures-2.pdf

 The Adult Student Grant is specifically designed to meet the unique needs of working adults starting or completing an associate's degree, bachelor's degree, or certificates by providing a $2,000 grant.
 The grant may be used toward tuition and regularly assessed fees.
 Students must submit an application and FASFA must be completed prior to submitting application.
 Indiana determines eligibility.
 Student may apply at https://ScholarTrack.che.in.gov/Portal/#/a/335.

 Stipend for students planning to teach in a "high-need" field.
 The Commission defines “high-need” as special education or middle or high school level math or science.

-Earline S. Rogers Student Teaching Stipend for Minorities
+Earline S. Rogers Student Teaching Scholarship for Minorities

 Stipend for minority students (defined as Black and Hispanic individuals) who will participate in student teaching or a school administration internship as part of the students' degree requirements.
 Priority will be given to student teaching applicants.